New York

 Receiving an Absentee Ballot

-Each year, go to the Federal Voting Assistance Program; download an FPCA; complete and submit by postal mail, fax, or scan; and email to the voter’s city or township clerk based on their New York home residence.
+Each year, go to the Federal Voting Assistance Program website; download an FPCA; complete and submit by postal mail, fax, or scan; and email to the voter’s city or township clerk based on their New York home residence.

 Only those voters covered under the UOCAVA are eligible to use the FCPA and receive an absentee ballot by email or fax.
 Covered voters include:

-• A member of a uniformed service on active duty who is absent from his or her city or township of residence.
+• A member of a uniformed service on active duty who is absent from their city or township of residence.
 (Voters can be inside or outside the United States.)

 • A member of the Merchant Marine who, by reason of service in the Merchant Marine, is absent from their city or township of residence.
 (The voter can be inside or outside the United States.)

-• A spouse or dependent of a member of a uniformed service or a member of the Merchant Marine who, by reason of the active duty or service of the member, is absent from his or her city or township of residence.
+• A spouse or dependent of a member of a uniformed service or a member of the Merchant Marine who, by reason of the active duty or service of the member, is absent from their city or township of residence.
 (The voter can be inside or outside the United States.)

 • A civilian voter who is outside the United States and is eligible to vote in New York.